livingdocsIO/livingdocs-cli/README.md

 _See code: [src/commands/project-config/plan.js](https://github.com/livingdocsIO/livingdocs-cli/blob/v0.0.0/src/commands/project-config/plan.js)_

-## `livingdocs project-config:publish`
+## `livingdocs-cli project-config:publish`

 Publish a ChannelConfig to your project

 ```
 USAGE
-  $ livingdocs project-config:publish
+  $ livingdocs-cli project-config:publish

 OPTIONS
-  -d, --dist=dist    The folder or filename where to download to.
+  -d, --dist=dist    The folder to publish from.

   -h, --host=host    [default: http://localhost:9090] The livingdocs host.
                      Can be set by the environment variable 'LI_HOST'.